Common Fund Staff Biographies

 Dr. Patricia (Trish) Labosky joined the Office of Strategic Coordination in 2012.
 She earned her Ph.D. from Wesleyan University studying the differentiation of pluripotent stem cells, and did her postdoctoral training at Vanderbilt University where she furthered her interest in stem cells and early development generating some of the first germ line competent embryonic germ cell (EG cell) lines.
 After her postdoctoral work, she was an assistant professor at the University of Pennsylvania from 1997 - 2006.
 In 2006 she moved to Vanderbilt University where she was a tenured associate professor in the Department of Cell and Developmental Biology and the Center for Stem Cell Biology.
 She was also a scientific co-director of the Vanderbilt Transgenic Mouse Embryonic Stem Cell Core and the faculty director of postdoctoral affairs.
 Dr. Labosky's research focused on studying genes that control normal development of the mammalian embryo and mediated cell lineage decisions in multiple disparate stem cells.
 Her lab was funded by multiple NIH awards and foundation grants and resulted in many publications.

-Dr. Rebecca N. Lenzi earned her Ph.D.in biology at Georgetown University in 2007, with a concentration in molecular and cellular biology.
+Dr. Rebecca N. Lenzi earned her Ph.D. in biology at Georgetown University, with a concentration in molecular and cellular biology.
 Her doctoral work focused on the transcriptional regulation of the ADE genes in Saccharomyces cerevisiae.
-She completed postdoctoral work from 2007 to 2010 at the U.S. Military HIV Research Program, where she studied immunogenetic factors influencing HIV infection and clinical disease course, uncovering specific alleles contributing to protection from HIV in East African populations.
+She completed postdoctoral work at the U.S. Military HIV Research Program, where she studied immunogenetic factors influencing HIV infection and clinical disease course, uncovering specific alleles contributing to protection from HIV in East African populations.
 Dr. Lenzi served as a program officer at the Institute of Medicine of the National Academies, for studies in wide ranging areas from traumatic brain injury to human gene transfer.
 She is a graduate of the University of Notre Dame with a Bachelor of Science in biology and a minor in art history.